8 Best Electric Bikes for Women (and Buying Guide)

 What is an all-terrain electric bike?

 The “SUVs” of the bike world, all-terrain electric bikes are highly versatile to take you just about anywhere.
 Designed to provide a comfortable ride on a variety of terrains, all-terrain bikes are built to travel over everything from standard pavement to dirt roads covered in snow.
-Very versatile and adaptable, all-terrain bikes can be also customized with racks, panniers, and lights to adapt to the needs of your lifestyle and adventures, whether it be mainly city riding or a dedicated rig for dirt roads.

 In many ways, you can think of an all-terrain bike as a beefier, robust commuter bike with large, wide, knobby tires (4″ wide as compared to ~2″).
 The larger tires offer plush cushioning for smoothing out bumps, as well as plenty of traction on a wide range of surfaces.
-Like commuter ebikes, all-terrain ebikes also have larger motors for increased speed and larger batteries for traveling longer distances.
+Like commuter ebikes, all-terrain ebikes have larger motors for increased speed and larger batteries for traveling longer distances.

 Are all-terrain bikes the same as a mountain bike?